mnesarco/Channels/README.md

 2. .gltf works well with FreeCAD 1.0 but fails with 1.1 because there is an unsolved BUG in FreeCAD right now with colors/materials at export: https://github.com/FreeCAD/FreeCAD/issues/20621
 3. When the FreeCAD bug gets resolved, it is expected that the usage of .obj format is no longer needed as gltf provides more information.
 4. This has been tested only on Linux, reports from Mac/Windows will be appreciated.

+# Licenses

+FreeCAD Addon is licensed under LGPL to avoid possible conflicts with FreeCAD license which is LGPL too.

+The *FreeCAD Channels Addon For Blender* is licensed under GPL as required by the Blender Foundation.